-Workshops, Group Discussions and Projects - Summer 2019
+Workshops, Group Discussions and Projects - Fall 2019

 Workshops, projects and group discussions are presented by Academic Technology's Instructional Designers and other instructors from within the Lane community.
 They are designed to be short, informative, hands-on sessions or discussions covering various technologies and pedagogies as they relate to instruction.
 While most sessions are geared for instructors teaching online/hybrid courses, many, if not all topics will enrich all teaching practices.
 For more information contact us at email@example.com.